 What do all these works say about where photography is going?
 It seems to be a little torn between the recent past and the future.
 Across the fair, there’s a lot of works dating from the ‘50s to the ‘70s; a lot of black and white prints, a lot of art and performance photography, a lot of photographic series.

-The article, "Torn between the recent past and the future…" Photo London — Reviewed, is now up on The Double Negative.
+The review, "Torn between the recent past and the future…" Photo London — Reviewed, is up on The Double Negative.